 General Production Process

-The first process in the production of Nambu ironware is to draw a vague diagram of the final shape.
+The first step in the production of Nambu ironware is to draw a rough draft.

 - 3. Making the pattern

 A brush or a spatula is then used to fix any items that have cracked while baking.

 Using templates that have designs pressed into them, the core is shaped using the same method as the second process of template production, and the templates are baked accordingly.